Susan O'Neill (singer): Baby Talk

-In The Game
+In the Game

 A collaboration album with artist Mick Flannery, and following the success of their song Baby Talk, the pair released this full album of duets.
 Recorded during the lockdowns of 2020 remotely with producer Tony Buchen, it reached No. 2 on the official album chart in Ireland.
-After a closely fought battle for the top spot with Drake, the pair knocked Metallica out of the No. 2 spot and charted ahead of Kanye West's Donda and Olivia Rodrigo's 'Sour'.
-In The Game received numerous accolades from the press on both sides of the pond with American Songwriter calling it, 'A sorrowful Masterpiece', Irish Times proclaiming, 'Two Stars are Reborn', and UK Publication The Line of Best Fit saying, 'Every song on in the Game takes you on a journey, each player has their moment, each instrument sharing the weight of the record’s gloriously heavy sentiment'.
+After a closely fought battle for the top spot with Drake, the pair knocked Metallica out of the No. 2 spot and charted ahead of Kanye West's Donda and Olivia Rodrigo's Sour.
+In the Game received numerous accolades from the press on both sides of the pond with American Songwriter calling it, 'A sorrowful Masterpiece', Irish Times proclaiming, 'Two Stars are Reborn', and UK Publication The Line of Best Fit saying, 'Every song on in the Game takes you on a journey, each player has their moment, each instrument sharing the weight of the record's gloriously heavy sentiment'.
 The pair toured the record in the U.S. directly after it was released sharing dates with Kathleen Edwards, appearing at the Americana Festival in Nashville, and were also invited to open for Phoebe Bridgers at her Philadelphia show at the Mann Center.
-In The Game although only releasing towards the latter part of 2021 has racked up the most independent sales of an Irish record in Ireland for 2021.
+Although only releasing towards the latter part of 2021, In the Game achieved the most sales for an independent Irish record in Ireland for 2021.

-‘In The Game’ saw Susan receive nominations for the Choice Music prize and the RTÉ Radio 1 Folk Awards for 'Album of the Year', 'Female Folk Artist' of the Year, and take home the Best Original Folk Track award for the collaborative song ‘Chain Reaction’.
-Susan was also shortlisted for the ‘Vanda and Young’ Award for her song ‘These Are the Days’.
-The collaboration album ended up being the biggest selling Irish independent record of 2021.
+In the Game saw Susan receive nominations for the Choice Music Prize and the RTÉ Radio 1 Folk Awards for 'Album of the Year', 'Female Folk Artist' of the Year, and take home the Best Original Folk Track award for the collaborative song "Chain Reaction".
+Susan was also shortlisted for the 'Vanda and Young' Award for her song "These Are the Days".
+The collaboration album ended up being the biggest-selling Irish independent record of 2021.

 Now You See It

-Recorded between Los Angeles, Maine, Co.
-Clare and Wexford Ireland during the spring of this year, the EP see’s Susan working once again with Tony Buchen (the producer of ‘In The Game’ the 2021 collaboration record with Mick Flannery), Sam Kassirer (Josh Ritter, Lake Street Dive) and her fellow bandmates, brothers Cillian and Lorcan Byrne.
+Recorded between Los Angeles, Maine, County Clare and Wexford Ireland during the spring of this year, the EP sees Susan working once again with Tony Buchen (the producer of ‘In The Game’ the 2021 collaboration record with Mick Flannery), Sam Kassirer (Josh Ritter, Lake Street Dive) and her bandmates, brothers Cillian and Lorcan Byrne.

-‘Now You See It’, a startlingly beautiful collection of songs that showcase Susan’s inimitable vocals, intuitive musicianship and ever-expanding songwriting.
-Previously released tracks including the EP’s namesake, ‘Now You See it’ and ‘Truth Can Be Kind’ which see Susan reunite with Mick Flannery, both of which currently sit on the Radio 1 airplay charts at No. 1 and No. 3 and have received generous play-listing across all platforms.
+Previously released tracks including the EP's namesake, "Now You See It" and "Truth Can Be Kind", which see Susan reunite with Mick Flannery, which reached No. 1 and No. 3 on the Radio 1 airplay charts, respectively.

-Susan’s recently finished a two-month tour, which saw her performing on the main stages of beautiful Canadian festivals, debut shows in Los Angeles, headline shows in New York City, opening for Valerie June in the UK and Phoebe Bridgers in Scotland before closing down August on the main stage of Tønder Festival in Denmark.
+Susan's recently finished a two-month tour, which saw her performing on the main stages of beautiful Canadian festivals, debut shows in Los Angeles, headline shows in New York City, opening for Valerie June in the UK and Phoebe Bridgers in Scotland before closing down August on the main stage of Tønder Festival in Denmark.

+Now in a Minute

+O'Neill released her third album Now in a Minute on 20 September 2024.
+She hoped the record would help her "break through to a wider audience".